stenoe/PRG1674/footprint/README.md

-Codes related ti the footprint calculations
+Codes related to the footprint calculations